BxCppDev/BxBoostSerializationTests/test1/README.rst

-  At a more  fundamental level and in my humble  opinion, the use case illustrated  by the  original  ``test1b.cxx`` program  in issue  109 consists is  a bad programming  practise.
+  At a more  fundamental level and in my humble  opinion, the use case illustrated  by the  original  ``test1b.cxx`` program  in issue  109 is  a bad programming  practise.
 I believe one  should use the  Boost archive  with well  defined and  controlled data  models.
   Implementing  serialization  code  using  such  a  trial  and  error technique is inappropriate and prone to problems.
-The ``test1e.cxx`` program proposes a possible approach to workaround the issue 109.
+The ``test1e.cxx`` program proposes, at some limited cost, a possible approach to workaround the issue 109.

 * ``test1e.cxx`` :  Based on ``test1d.cxx``  but solved the  issue for
   Boost 1.68 using instances of ``boost::optional<int>``.
 No trick or special